Emitter Object tab: Falloff quicktab

 In this mode the probability of generating a particle increases the closer the possible emission point is to the centre of the falloff shape.
 This will tend to cluster particles in the nearest area to the falloff with fewer particles emitted at greater distances.
 Outside the falloff, of course, no particles will be generated.

 This mode (which is the default) is similar to the 'Linear' mode but instead of using a simple linear progression the probability of particle emission is controlled by the 'Falloff Spline' control.
-For example, this allows you to generate more particles the farther the away the emission point is from the centre of the falloff shape.
+For example, this enables you to generate more particles the farther the away the emission point is from the centre of the falloff shape.

 The spline control used when 'Falloff Mode' is set to 'Use Spline'.